What You Need To Know About The Canine Diet & Feeding your Dog

 Are Raw Food Diets Always Better Than Kibble?

 Raw food diets are always far better than kibble.
 While some raw food diets may lack certain essential nutrients, they always include more nutrients than kibble.
-This is because the goal of all raw food diets is to feed your dog the types of foods that are similar to the diet that dogs would eat in the wild.
+This is because the goal of all raw food diets is to feeding your dog the types of foods that are similar to the diet that dogs would eat in the wild.